clawpack/fvmhp_materials/README.md

 Some of the examples in the book have Clawpack code to accompany them that can be found in the Clawpack `apps repository`.
 See [fvmbook](http://www.clawpack.org/fvmbook.html) for pointers.

-The book [Riemann Problems and Jupyter Solutions](http://www.clawpack.org/riemann_book/) illustrates many aspects of Riemann problems and their solution in the form of Jupyter notebooks.
+The book [Riemann Problems and Jupyter Solutions](http://www.clawpack.org/riemann_book/) by D.I.
+Ketcheson, R.J.
+LeVeque, and M.J. del Razo (SIAM, 2020) illustrates many aspects of Riemann problems and their solution in the form of Jupyter notebooks.